 Hiking Camden Maine: Georges Highland Path

-With a 50-mile network of hiking trails across MidCoast Maine, the Georges Highland Path has numerous footpaths.
-There’s a trailhead for hiking Camden Maine, and two other trails are in nearby Searsport.
+With a 50-mile network of trails across MidCoast Maine, the Georges Highland Path has numerous footpaths.
+There’s a trailhead along Route 17 for hiking Camden Maine, and two other trails are in nearby Searsport.

 Ragged Mountain Trail

-As one of the steepest and most difficult hiking trails in Camden, the Ragged Mountain Trail extends into Rockport a little bit.
+As one of the steepest, and arguably the most difficult trail in Camden, the Ragged Mountain Trail extends into Rockport a little bit.
 It’s worth the trek to see the massive vista that includes the Georges River, White Mountains, Mount Washington, and other western Maine mountains.

 In the distance, you can see the many islands that sit in Penobscot Bay, too.